jmevans0211/flag-fest/README.md

 4. Select a region
 5. Select the amount of flags you would like to be quizzed on
 6. Press **PLAY**
-7. For each flag, select which country you think that flag is from.
-Selecting a country will take you to the next flag.
+7. For each flag, select from two options which country you think that flag is from.
+Selecting a country will automatically take you to the next flag and tally your points.
 8. When finished, you will see your score, the correct answers, and an option to play again.

 **Have fun!**